Columbus Blue Jackets: Early years (2000–2005)

 The 2002–03 season started with Columbus putting up a 7–5–1–1 record after the first 14 games.
 However, as expectations from their fans grew higher, the team came back to mediocrity, finishing last in the Central Division for the third consecutive season with 69 points and missing the playoffs once again.
 Dave King, who had been the team's head coach since their debut in 2000, was fired mid-season and replaced by general manager Doug MacLean.
-Marc Denis was named starting goalie; he played a franchise-record 77 games that season and set a league record with 4,511 minutes played in 2002–03.
+Marc Denis was named starting goaltender; he played a franchise-record 77 games that season and set a league record with 4,511 minutes played in 2002–03.
 He tied for second all-time for games played in a season by a goaltender, just two shy of the league record held by St. Louis Blues' Grant Fuhr in the 1995–96 season.

 The 2003–04 season was another losing season for the Blue Jackets despite key additions in the off-season.
 Checking center Todd Marchant was signed to a five-year contract in July from the Edmonton Oilers.
 Defenseman Darryl Sydor, known to play strong offense as well, was acquired from the Dallas Stars for Mike Sillinger and a draft pick.
 MacLean stepped aside as head coach midway through the season, giving way to Gerard Gallant.
 The Blue Jackets finished with just 62 points (the second-lowest total in their short history), but it was enough to help them break out of last place in the Central Division for the first time, finishing ahead of the Chicago Blackhawks.
 Nash was one of the few bright spots for the team; his 41 goals tied Jarome Iginla and Ilya Kovalchuk for the Maurice "Rocket" Richard Trophy (as League leader in goals scored).

 In the 2004 off-season, the NHL Players' Association (NHLPA) and NHL administration failed to renew their collective bargaining agreement.
 September 14, 2004, marked the beginning of the lockout of the 2004–05 season.
 No games were played and the Stanley Cup was not awarded for the first time since the flu epidemic of 1919.
 An agreement was made on July 13, 2005, and the lockout officially ended nine days later on July 22, 2005.